 My kids will eat anything on a stick, especially if there’s a dipping sauce involved.
 The creamy cilantro dipping sauce that goes with these skewers is super delicious; my youngest eats it with a spoon.
 It’s easy to make too, just a few ingredients like sour cream, cilantro and green salsa whirred together in a food processor.

-These grilled chicken fajitas on a stick are a great appetizer or serve the kebabs as part of a Mexican dinner.
+These grilled chicken fajitas on a stick are a great appetizer or serve the kabobs as part of a Mexican dinner.
 Don’t forget to make my favorite recipes for Mexican rice and cantina beans to go on the side!

 So what did my kids think?
 They absolutely loved the chicken, liked the peppers and weren’t too excited about the grilled onions.
 But I’ll give them a pass there, not many kids are onion fans although the adults appreciated them.